rzonedevops/influent/docs/src/docs/user-guide/getting-started/readme.md

 This topic presents an example Influent workflow to help new users quickly understand the application.
 This example is based on synthesized banking transaction data.

-For a walkthrough of this example, see the following video:
+For a video demonstration of this example, see our Influent AML and Banking product site, <http://influent.io>.

-<iframe width="628" height="353" src="https://www.youtube.com/embed/VuvZZat1-W8" frameborder="0" allowfullscreen></iframe>

 ## <a name="analytic-scenario"></a> Analytic Scenario ##